Overview

 #> │ Significance level: 0.0500 │

-# Under the null (a = 1): benchmark weakly dominates
+# Under the null (a = 1) the benchmark is weakly dominant

 sim_null <- do_sim(J = 3, n = 500, a = 1, c = 0, rho_u = 0.4)